What is the Collaborative Care Model (CoCM)?

 NC AHEC will offer CoCM virtual learning opportunities, including:

 (1) Education Modules, designed for providers interested in learning about the CoCM.
+See a list of modules (in the order they have been released) below and click the blue registration button to register for them.

 (2) Collaborative Learning Sessions, designed for providers actively engaged with NC AHEC coaches to implement the CoCM within their practices.